 Coding as a playground: programming and computational thinking in the early childhood classroom

-You will come away from this groundbreaking work with an understanding of how coding promotes developmentally appropriate experiences such as problem solving, imagination, cognitive challenges, social interactions, motor skills development, emotional exploration, and making different choices.
-You will also learn how to integrate coding into different curricular areas to promote literacy, math, science, engineering, and the arts through a project-based approach.
+The book provide an understanding of how coding promotes developmentally appropriate experiences such as problem solving, imagination, cognitive challenges, social interactions, motor skills development, emotional exploration, and making different choices.
+Also discussed is how to integrate coding into different curricular areas to promote literacy, math, science, engineering, and the arts through a project-based approach.

 This is a physical resource.
 Come and visit the National STEM Learning Centre library to see it.

 |Author||Marina Umaschi Bers|